algorix-code/Algorix-Ios-Sdk/README.md

 # Algorix Mobile Ads SDK for iOS
+With the AlgoriX SDK, you can quickly integrate with multiple platforms and safely scale your demand, thus maximizing your potential revenue.
+Meanwhile, its lightweight package ensures you continue delivering users with the best experience possible.

-# 集成接入前提条件
+# Integrate access prerequisites
-- 使用 Xcode 15.0 或更高版本
+- Use Xcode 15.0 or later
-- iOS 最低部署目标为 iOS 12.0 或更高版本
+- Minimum iOS deployment target is iOS 12.0 or later
-- Swift 语言版本5.0 或更高版本
+- Swift language version 5.0 or higher

-# 导入 Algorix SDK
+# Import the Algorix SDK
-1: 将AlxAds.xcframework 包复制到项目的Application Modules/Frameworks文件夹下（如果没有，需手动创建）。
+1: Copy the AlxAds.xcframework package into the Application Modules/Frameworks folder of your project (if you don't have one, create one manually).
-2: 在xcode中，在TARGETS中选择项目并将AlxAds.xcframework库添加到Frameworks, Libraries, and Embedded Content中
+2: In xcode, select the project in TARGETS and add the AlxAds.xcframework library to Frameworks, Libraries, and Embedded Content

 # Support
 The Algorix SDK supports banner, Reawrd video, Interstitial, Native.
 See the code in the demo for details